KonradKaczmarek79/sentiment_analysis_on_movie_reviews/README.md

 final project - "Data Science PRO" Bootcamp in Kodołamacz/Sages (https://www.kodolamacz.pl/)

 ## Introduction
+The purpose of this project is to focus on aspects like:
+- presenting problems specific to NLP in the field of sentiment analysis
+- Preparation of text data for further analysis
-The aim of this project is to compare different approaches to working with text data in the case of sentiment analysis topic.
-In the following steps, various actions were carried out on the movie review documents contents, to bring this text data to a form from which machine learning algorithms can extract information about "sentiment" groups of these documents.
+- Comparison of some different approaches to working with text data in supervised learning in the case of sentiment analysis topic.
+In the following steps, various actions were carried out on the movie review document contents, to bring this text data to a form from which machine learning algorithms can extract information about "sentiment" groups of these documents.

 The analysis of sentiment (positive vs. negative) was performed on a large dataset described briefly in the **Dataset** section.